 Are you pregnant?
-Take this quiz and find out in 3 minutes!
+Take our online pregnancy test and find out in 3 minutes!

 This hCG hormone is produced by the placenta and usually shows up first in the blood within 2-3 days after implantation and several days later in the urine.

 If hCG is present and the pregnancy test is positive, then there is a high chance that you are pregnant.
 It's rare to have a false positive pregnancy test (a pregnancy test that's positive but you are not pregnant).
 It's much more frequent to have a false negative pregnancy test (a negative pregnancy test when you are actually pregnant).

 Been trying for a while?
 Get answers about your fertility in just 3 minutes with our free personalized fertility report.

 The increase in the pregnancy hormone triggers most of your pregnancy symptoms which can occasionally signal that you might be pregnant.
 Symptoms include implantation cramping and spotting, nausea, vomiting, and breast tenderness.

 For this online pregnancy test, simply answer a few questions and it will tell you whether you are pregnant or not.

 Several brands of home pregnancy tests claim to test for pregnancy before the missed period.
 These tests are more sensitive to hCG and reveal whether hCG is present in the urine.
 The tests are normally performed at home after the date when the menstrual cycle is supposed to start.
 Depending on the brand of home pregnancy test chosen, you test as early as the first day of your missed period.
 The most sensitive home pregnancy tests are able to read even the smallest amount of hCG in the urine.

 How long to wait to do a pregnancy test?